shubnimkar/Automation-Scripts/README.md

-# Automation-Scripts
+# HPC TOOLS
-Automation scripts for various installations
+Guides and scripts for HPC tools